 Colleges: Tennessee Templeton University; Southwestern Assemblies of God University; Liberty University; Walden University

 Degree(s)/Certification(s): ACSI Educator and Administration Certificate; Masters of Arts in Teaching; Doctorate

 What is your role at Redwood Christian Schools?

 My role is primarily the director of the international student program.
-I also serve as assistant principal, 11th grade US History teacher, one of the executive council advisors, one of the Interact advisors and any other area I can jump in and help with.
+I also serve as assistant principal, 11th grade US History teacher, high school Christian Ministry teacher, one of the high school executive council advisors, one of the Interact advisors and any other area I can jump in and help with.

-What do you love about Redwood Christian Schools?
+What do you love about your roles as an administrator, teacher, and advisor at Redwood Christian Schools?

 International students‘ parents place an incredible amount of trust in us as a school and in me as a director of the program.
 By providing both a safe and academically challenging environment for international students, parents can rest knowing that they can trust their children in our care.
 I see myself as a “proxy parent” for international students during their time at our school.

 The RCS tagline is “INSPIRING FUTURES.”
 How do you accomplish this in your role at RCS?

 RCS inspires students for the future in providing holistic opportunities for growth in their development.
 RCS does this with a strong spiritual focus – so no matter what the future may look for any student, they understand how to follow Jesus and demonstrate his love for others.